 • Augmented reality

-• Calculator – will your app perform calculations based on user inputs?
+• Calculator – your app performs calculations based on user inputs

 • Payment for goods or services